sabifo4/PhyloPhysalia24/PhylogenyInference/README.md

 Once we have our simulated alignments ready, we can run `PhyloBayes`!
 We will carry out the following Bayesian phylogeny inferences with both the protein and back-translated ambiguous nucleotide alignments to see whether we can recover the true phylogeny that we simulated regardless of the type of data:

 * `CAT+GTR`: **among-site compositional heterogeneity** is assumed.
 The exchangeability rates will be based on the GTR model (`-gtr`, exchangeability rates are free parameters and estimated) and a Dirichlet process will be used to infer the frequency profiles across sites (CAT model. `-cat`).
-* `GTR`: **among-site compositional homogeneity** is assumed.
+* `GTR`: **among-site compositional homogeneouseity** is assumed.
 The exchangeability rates will be based on the GTR model (`-gtr`, ) and a uniform density will be modelling equilibrium frequency profiles across sites (i.e., `-ncat 1`, one single matrix of profiles for all sites of the alignment).

 > [!IMPORTANT]
 > Other commands that we will be using: